 This content contains affiliate links.
 If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-Fortunately, smoked meat does typically last longer than meats cooked with other methods.
+Fortunately, smoked meat typically lasts longer than cooking meat the standard way.
 But just because smoked meats last longer doesn’t mean they won’t go bad eventually.

 The other thing to keep in mind is that the method with which you choose to smoke your food, and which type of food you smoke also play a role.